Austrian conservative leader open to talks with far right – DW – 01/05/2025

 After the collapse of coalition talks between the conservative Austrian People's Party (ÖVP) and the Social Democrats (SPÖ), Austrian President Alexander Van der Bellen said on Sunday he would meet far-right Freedom Party (FPÖ) leader Herbert Kickl on Monday.

-The newly designated leader of the conservative Austrian People's Party (ÖVP), Christian Stocker, said on Sunday he expected the FPÖ, which came first in September's parliamentary election, to be tasked with forming a government after talks to form a centrist coalition fell apart.
+The newly appointed interim leader of the ÖVP, Christian Stocker, said Sunday he was prepared to negotiate with the FPÖ regarding forming a government coalition after talks to form a centrist coalition fell apart.

+Stocker's predecessor had consistently ruled out working with Kickl and the FPÖ.

-"I expect that the leader of the party with the most votes will be tasked with forming a future government," Stocker told reporters.
-"If we are invited to these [coalition] talks, we will accept this invitation."
+Stocker, however, told reporters Sunday, "the leader of the party with the most votes will be tasked with forming a future government."

+"If we are invited to these [coalition] talks, we will accept this invitation," he said.

-Stocker was chosen to lead the ÖVP after Chancellor Karl Nehammer announced the end of coalition talks and his resignation on Saturday.
+Stocker was chosen to lead Austria's ruling conservative ÖVP after Chancellor Karl Nehammer announced the end of coalition talks and his resignation on Saturday.

+Kickl's FPÖ topped the polls in the autumn's national election with 29.2% of the vote, but Van der Bellen tasked Nehammer with putting together a new government because no other party was willing to work with Kickl.

+Nehammer, on Saturday, however, announced he will resign in the coming days after coalition talks between the ÖVP and the SPÖ to form a new government collapsed.

 More to come on this developing story.